Marilyn Minter: Career

 In 2003, she was in the exhibition 4 Walls, 8 Views at the Arena Gallery founded by Art curator Renee Riccardo in New York, NY.
 In 2005 Minter had a solo exhibition, titled New Work: Marilyn Minter, at the San Francisco Museum of Modern Art, focused on hyperrealistic close-ups of seemingly glamorous images, including makeup-laden lips, eyes, and toes.
-The following year Minter was featured in the Whitney Bienniale, and in a partnership with Creative Time, was given ad space on four billboards in Manhattan's Chelsea district.
-The billboards presented photographs of high heels kicking around in dirty water, and stayed up for a month.
+The following year Minter was featured in the Whitney Biennial; and in a partnership with Creative Time, was given ad space on four billboards in Manhattan's Chelsea district.
+The billboards presented photographs of high heels kicking around in muddy water, and stayed up for months.

-Minter's first retrospective monograph was published in 2007.
-Her book involved a heavy gloss, multi-colored paper making it feel almost wet, setting the book apart.
+Minter's first monograph was published in 2007.
+The book involved a heavy gloss, multi-colored paper making it feel almost wet, setting the book apart.
 This same year, she had shows in Sweden, the U.K., Spain, and France.
 In 2007, Minter also produced a series of photographs of the actress Pamela Anderson, commissioned by the art quarterly Parkett.

 In 2008, Minter collaborated with international skate/street wear brand Supreme to produce three limited edition skate decks.
 In 2009 she produced the video Green Pink Caviar.
 Lush and sensual, the video depicts a series of tongues, covered in candy, that "paint" across a glass surface.
-The video was later shown in Times Square in New York City.
+The video was later shown in Times Square in New York City and Sunset Boulevard in Los Angeles.
 Excerpts of the video were used as the backdrop for the opening song in Madonna's Sticky & Sweet Tour.
 In 2010 the video was exhibited at the Museum of Modern Art.

-In 2014, Minter published a 500 limited edition book called PLUSH, which is a compilation 70 photographs of female pubic hair.
-In April 2015 Marilyn Minter opened her first major retrospective at the Contemporary Arts Museum Houston.
-This exhibition is made up of paintings from between 1976 and 2013.
-The exhibit is titled Pretty/Dirty, and includes some of her early work, such as Little Girls #1 and Big Girls from her collection Big Girls/Little Girls.
-Minter's Pretty/Dirty exhibition is the first time all of these pieces of work can be seen together in one museum.
+In 2014, Fulton Ryder (Richard Prince's publishing press) published a 500 limited edition book called PLUSH, which is complied of 70 photographs of female pubic hair.
+In April 2015 her first major retrospective titled Marilyn Minter: Pretty/Dirty opened at the Contemporary Arts Museum Houston.
+The exhibition was made up of paintings, photographs, and video works spanning Minter's career; between 1976 and 2013.
+Some notable early works featured in the show were Little Girls #1 and Big Girls from her series Big Girls/Little Girls.
+The retrospective was the first time all of these pieces of work were seen together in one museum.
 The exhibit was co-curated by Bill Arning and Elissa Auther.
-This collection travelled around the nation until 2017, including the Orange County Museum of Art, near Los Angeles.
-This retrospective display of her work incorporated many different developmental stages of her career.

-Marilyn Minter: Pretty/Dirty was also presented by the Brooklyn Museum, from November 4, 2016 – May 7, 2017.
-The exhibition was part of A Year of Yes: Reimagining Feminism at the Brooklyn Museum, a series of exhibitions and public programs presenting various perspectives on the history of feminism and feminist art, celebrating the 10th anniversary of the Elizabeth A. Sackler Center for Feminist Art.
+The show travelled to the Museum of Contemporary Art, Denver, Orange County Museum of Art, and concluded its run at the Brooklyn Museum in 2017.
+While at the Brooklyn Museum, the show coincided with: 'A Year of Yes: Reimagining Feminism at the Brooklyn Museum', a series of exhibitions and public programs presenting various perspectives on the history of feminism and feminist art, celebrating the 10th anniversary of the Elizabeth A. Sackler Center for Feminist Art.